lrvideckis/programming_team_code/library/README.md

 - How often have you seen it
 - No good implementation elsewhere (usually KACTL)
 - How hard to modify existing library code
-- Easily testable (preferably there is a problem to test, instead of [handmade tests](https://github.com/lrvideckis/programming_team_code/tree/master/tests/online_judge_tests/handmade_tests))
+- Easily testable (preferably there is a problem to test, instead of [handmade tests](https://github.com/lrvideckis/programming_team_code/tree/master/tests/online_judge_tests/handmade_tests)).
+These are the only judges whose problems can be used in CI: [library checker](https://judge.yosupo.jp/), [aizu judge](https://onlinejudge.u-aizu.ac.jp/courses/list)